ScratchAddons/website-v2/content/docs/faq.md

 ### What are the system requirements for Scratch Addons?

-Scratch Addons is officially supported on the desktop versions of [Google Chrome](https://google.com/chrome/) (version 80 and up) and [Mozilla Firefox](https://mozilla.org/firefox/) (version 74 and up), and should also work on other desktop browsers that are based on those browsers.
+Scratch Addons is officially supported on the desktop versions of [Google Chrome](https://google.com/chrome/) (version 80 and up), [Microsoft Edge](https://www.microsoft.com/en-us/edge) (version 80 and up), and [Mozilla Firefox](https://mozilla.org/firefox/) (version 86 and up), and should also work on other desktop browsers that are based on those browsers.
 Please check out [this page](../getting-started/installing/) for complete information.

 ### Can I use Scratch Addons on a mobile device?